 5) I have the worst time sleeping

 My sleep pattern is just awful, there’s no other word for it… I verge on insomnia and despite all the changes I’ve made to my evening routine, nothing seems to help me.
 I could literally only dream of getting the full 8 hours as recommended.
-I’ve given everything a go, from banning my phone and all screens 2 hours before bed, giving up caffeine and tea in the evening and even invested in expensive pillows and bed fixtures, but nothing works.
+Likewise, I’ve given everything a go, from banning my phone and all screens 2 hours before bed, giving up caffeine and tea in the evening and even invested in expensive pillows and bed fixtures, but nothing works.
 Counting sheep is useless when my worries and overthinking tendencies oppress me and follow me to bed at night.

 Editor’s opinion: You’re not alone in your battle

-There are many different types of anxiety disorders and each of them is as intimidating as the next, but that’s not to say you should let them get the better of you.
+There are many types of anxiety disorders and each of them is as intimidating as the next, but that’s not to say you should let them get the better of you.
 Dealing with such disorders requires incredible strength, but you must know that you are not alone and that there are support groups out there if you ever need to help and talk.
 Reaching out is an effective way to deal with anxiety and will soon show you that you don’t have anything to be ashamed of.

 These articles could interest you too: